 Once you have a working succession plan, make sure you document it.
 Make it part of your HR practice.
 Furthermore, ensure that you review it on a regular basis to see if there are any areas that need to be improved.

 Invest in corporate travels and retreats

-Employees might put up an act in the office, and you might not be able to observe them properly.
+Employees might put on an act in the office, and you might not be able to observe them properly.
 This is where corporate travel and retreats come in.
 You can turn to a travel agency to make the process seamless, or you can even get a travel management tool.
-If you’re at a loss on which tool to choose, consider Egencia or its alternatives.
-You will surely find an option that would fit your business and budget.
+If you’re at a loss as to which tool to choose, consider Egencia or its alternatives.
+You will surely find an option that fits your business and budget.